IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

   echo ${appDomain}
   ```

-### Verify the Cloud Pak for Watson AIOps installation (CLI)
+### Verify the Cloud Pak for AIOps installation (CLI)

-Run the following command to verify that the Cloud Pak for Watson AIOps installation was successful:
+Run the following command to verify that the Cloud Pak for AIOps installation was successful:

 ```sh
 oc get application -A